Couples Therapy (Oakland, Walnut Creek and Berkeley offices)

 – Interrupt old—often hurtful and repetitive—conversations.

 – Identify solutions and set them into motion.

 – Transform withdrawal into an authentic, enthusiastic reaching out for your partner.

 – Instead of the conflict or distance, let your love and partnership define your relationship.

 Wondering how to get your partner to come to therapy?

 We invite you to call and talk with one of us about your partner’s hesitation.
-Let’s see if we can identify ways you and your partner can both benefit.
+We can usually find ways to make the benefits of couples therapy tempting to both people.